Social Security Disability Lawyers Help Patients With Diabetes in North Carolina.

-Diabetes is a condition in which the sufferer has high blood sugar (glucose).
+Diabetes is one of the most common types of disability, it is a condition in which the sufferer has high blood sugar (glucose).
 This happens because their body does not properly process sugar so that it can be stored for energy.
-Diabetes affects 25.8 million people in the U.S., or 8.3 percent of the country’s population, according the U.S. Centers for Disease Control and Prevention (CDC).
+Diabetes affects 25.8 million people in the U.S., or 8.3 percent of the country’s population, according to the U.S. Centers for Disease Control and Prevention (CDC).

 What is Diabetes?